Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-This unique Paradise grain pods are back!
+This unique Grains of paradise are back!

 This (pseudo)pepper from Ghana is a member of the ginger family (Zingiberaceae), and is also known by names such as Guinea pepper and maleguetta-pepperIt has been an important herb in West African and Surinamese cuisine for centuries.

-Smell and taste
+Scent and taste

-• β-caryophyllene, sweet spicy and woody
+• β-caryophyllene, sweet, spicy and woody

-• linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,
+• linalyl acetate, responsible for a pleasant citrus, bergamot, and lavender scent,

-• sabinene, responsible for the woody, camphor-like flavour of blackcurrant, among other things pepper and nutmeg
+• sabinene, responsible for the woody, camphor-like flavor of black pepper and nutmeg

-• β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,
+• β-myrcene, spicy aroma, with notes of fruit (mango, grape, peach) and mint,

 • α-caryophyllene (humulene), hops, as in beer and cannabis